-- A. An organization, whether or not presently licensed under the Liquor Code or Beer and Wine Code, that: - 1.
-Has been incorporated under the laws of this state for social, fraternal, patriotic, political, educational, or athletic purposes, and not for pecuniary gain - 2.
-Is a regularly chartered branch, lodge, or chapter of a national organization or society organized for social, fraternal, patriotic, political, educational, or athletic purposes and is nonprofit in nature. - 3.
-Is a regularly established religious or philanthropic institution. - 4.
-Is a state institution of higher education, to include each principal campus of such institution. - B. Any municipality, county, or special district. - C. Any political candidate who has filed the necessary reports and statements with the secretary of state pursuant to article 45 of title 1, C.R.S.
-As used in this regulation: - 1.
-"Political" as used in article 5 of title 44, shall mean any political organization or political party; - 2.
-"Political organization" means any group of registered electors who, by petition for nomination of an unaffiliated candidate as provided in section 1-4-802, C.R.S., places upon the official general election ballot nominees for public office pursuant to section 1-1-104(24), C.R.S.as defined in section 1-1-104, C.R.
-S.; and - 3.
-"Political party" means either a major political party or a minor political party pursuant to 1-1-104(25), C.R.S.
-However, no permit shall be required for those individuals or candidates campaigning or running for public office and who sponsor fund raising activities when such activities are held in a private residence and there is no cash bar in operation. - D. An entity that is either a state agency, the Colorado Wine Industry Development Board created in section 35-29.5-103, C.R.S., or an instrumentality of a municipality or county, provided that the entity promotes: - 1.
+- A. Organizations that are incorporated under the laws of this state for social, fraternal, patriotic, political, educational, or athletic purposes, and not for pecuniary gain. - B. Municipalities, counties, or special districts. - C. Any nonprofit or charitable organization that is incorporated or registered with the Colorado secretary of state. - D. A regularly chartered branch, lodge, or chapter of a national organization or society organized for social, fraternal, patriotic, political, educational, or athletic purposes and is nonprofit in nature. - E. A regularly established religious or philanthropic institution. - F. A state institution of higher education, to include each principal campus of such institution. - G. Any political candidate who has filed the necessary reports and statements with the secretary of state pursuant to article 45 of title 1, C.R.S.
+Political as used in article 5 of title 44, shall mean any political organization or political party as defined in section 1-1-104, C.R.S.
+However, no permit shall be required for those individuals or candidates campaigning or running for public office and who sponsor fund raising activities when such activities are held in a private residence and there is no cash bar in operation. - H. An entity that is either a state agency, the Colorado Wine Industry Development Board created in section 35-29.5-103, C.R.S., or an instrumentality of a municipality or county, provided that the entity promotes: - 1.
 Alcohol beverages manufactured in the state; or - 2.
-Tourism in an area of the state where alcohol beverages are manufactured. - E. Regulation 47-1000 as modified will take effect at 12:01 a.m. on March 1, 2023.
+Tourism in an area of the state where alcohol beverages are manufactured. - I. Repealed.